emkrysto/dynam_input/README.md

 Dynamic html input on your website.

 ## Too Many Inputs In Html Form
-Typing into an input field is make your websites slow.
+Typing into an input fields are make your websites slow.
 Use this method!

 ## View in JSFiddle